emergenz/emergenz.github.io/index.md

 # ~~thoughts.~~
 A collection of random nonsense that I've accumulated over time.

+## Disrupting industries
+One should not always try to improve upon existing ideas.
+In fact, way more can be achieved by finding the stupidity in them and unforgivingly penalizing those responsible.

 ## Fassungs(un)vermögen
 Das Unvermögen, Gedanken in Worte zu fassen, ist das größte Trübsal der Menschheitsgeschichte.